meta-llama/llama-stack-client-swift/README.md

 1. Click "Xcode > File > Add Package Dependencies...".

-2. Add this repo URL at the top right: `https://github.com/meta-llama/llama-stack-client-swift` and 0.1.3 in the Dependency Rule, then click Add Package.
+2. Add this repo URL at the top right: `https://github.com/meta-llama/llama-stack-client-swift`, then click Add Package.

 3. Select and add `llama-stack-client-swift` to your app target.